-

 - Increased cable wear

-- Greater exposure to vehicle impact
+- Greater exposure to impact

 - Municipal fleets